aamanbhagat/xbeast/cms/articles/test.md

 ---
-title: Development of Dicot Embryo A Detailed Overview
+title: "Stages Involved in the Maturation of Microspore into Male Gametophyte"
 keywords: dicot embryo development, stages of dicot embryo, plant reproduction, zygote formation, proembryo stage, globular stage, heart stage, torpedo stage, mature embryo
 slug: Development of Dicot Embryo A Detailed Overview
-excerpt: Learn about the stages of dicot embryo development, from zygote formation to the mature embryo stage.
-Understand the key features and importance of each stage in the life cycle of a dicot plant.
+excerpt: "Discover the detailed stages involved in the maturation of microspore into male gametophyte, from microsporogenesis to pollen germination.
+Understand the key features and importance of each stage in pollen development."
 coverImage: ""
 coverImageAlt: ""
 showImage: false